 This massive consolidation of American media companies has equally massive implications for cinema.
 Beholden to shareholders and the corporate bottom-line, Hollywood studios must be more efficient than ever, producing fewer and fewer movies at higher and higher budgets to attract more and more eyeballs.
 And if that sounds familiar, you’ve been paying attention.
 A similar consolidation occurred after the advent of sound and the financial havoc of the stock market crash of 1929.
 Only this time, major studios don’t have the luxury of monopoly control through vertical integration (though they are dancing close to the edge with Comcast and AT&T, both internet and cable providers, controlling nearly half of all media in the United States).
 Instead, they’ve looked abroad to a new and growing global audience to ensure profitability.

 Before 2008, international sales made up less than 20% of box office dollars.
 By 2008 it was 50%.
 By 2013 it had grown to more than 70% of Hollywood’s bottom line.
 That’s due in part to a massive investment in theaters around the world.
 In 2019, there were more than 200,000 cinema screens globally.
-Just over 44,000 were in the United States and Canada.
-Nearly 100,000 were in Asia alone.
+Just under 44,000 were in the United States and Canada.
+More than 110,000 were in Asia alone.
 And the theaters themselves are not immune to consolidation.
 In 2013, Dalian Wanda, a Chinese company, bought the American theater chain AMC for $2.6 billion.

 What does all of this mean for contemporary cinema?
 At the corporate Hollywood level, it means tailoring content for a global audience.
 That means building film franchises around globally recognizable characters and brands.
 If you’re thinking Marvel and DC comics, you’re on the right track.
 That means fewer original movies and more entertainment spectacles that in turn cost more money to make.
 The lessons Hollywood learned from the blockbusters JAWS and Star Wars in the 1970s seem to have been carried to their logical conclusion.